agrawalnishant/kafka-examples/README.md

 ### Zookeeper Quorum ( 3 instances)
-Instructions to setup a quorum are given in [Zookeeper Getting Started](https://zookeeper.apache.org/doc/r3.3.3/zookeeperStarted.html#sc_RunningReplicatedZooKeeper).
+Instructions to setup a quorum of ZK instances are given in [Zookeeper Getting Started](https://zookeeper.apache.org/doc/r3.3.3/zookeeperStarted.html#sc_RunningReplicatedZooKeeper).

 Expand zookeeper file downloaded from [mirror](http://www.apache.org/dyn/closer.cgi/zookeeper/), to a directory, and clone it 3 times.
 And create 3 corresponding data directories, whose location will be referred in zoo.cfg files of respective clones.
 Also create 3 myid files, each in corresponding data directory.
 Each of these myid dile will contain one of the numbers: 1, 2, or 3.
 As mentioned in the Starting Guide, create 3 different port pairs, and copy same to all 3 zoo.cfg files as well.